Simplified Suspended Solids Test for Sodium Hypochlorite Solutions

 6 to 8 times longer than filtered product.
 Typically 1000 ml of high clarity bleach

-will take less than three minutes at 20" Hg vacuum.
+will take less than five minutes at 20" Hg vacuum.
 After filtration, the filter

 paper should be near white with virtually no retained particles.
 Discolored filter